dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/configuration-management-standards.md

 Question: What is a key feature of Configuration Management that aids in troubleshooting and auditing?
 A: The ability to revert to previous versions of project artifacts
 B: The exclusion of any form of version control
-C: The use of a single tool for all configuration management tasks
+C: The use of a single tool for all configuration management tasks and activities
 D: The focus on aesthetic aspects of project artifacts
 Answer: A
 Explanation: A critical feature of Configuration Management is version control, which allows for reverting to previous versions of artifacts like code, models, or requirements, aiding in troubleshooting and auditing.